ursooperduper/ursooperduper-site-old/_posts/2014-09-17-basic-calculator-app.md

         return result
     }

 There are similar functions for subtraction, multiplication, and division.
-To make referencing and calling these functions easy, I created a hash to store the string representations of each function:
+To make referencing and calling these functions easy, I created a dictionary to store the string representations of each function:

     typealias Binop = (Double, Double) -> Double let ops: [String: Binop] = [ "+" : add, "-" : sub, "*" : mul, "/" : div ]